Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 Also Read: 12 Excellent Health Benefits of Sirsasana (Headstand)

-• Deep breathing in Ustrasana enhances lung capacity and promotes better respiratory function.
+• Practicing deep breathing in this asana enhances lung capacity and supports better breathing

 • The compression and stretch in the pose stimulate the endocrine glands, helping to regulate hormonal balance.

-• Ustrasana stretches and opens the shoulders, chest, abdomen, thighs, and hip flexors, promoting overall flexibility.
+• This posture stretches the shoulders, chest, abdomen, thighs, and hip flexors, improving full-body flexibility

-• The act of arching back opens the heart centre that promotes the blow flow in each cell.
-With this all the tension and stress gets flew off.
+• The act of arching back opens the heart centre that promotes the flow in each cell.
+With this all the tension and stress gets blown off.

 Beyond the physical benefits, Ustrasana offers therapeutic advantages for various conditions: